-Kynurenic acid (KA) and picolinic acid (Pic) are considered as neuroprotectants, whereas 3-hydroxykynurenine (HK) and quinolinic acid (QA) have neuroexcitatory effects.
+Kynurenic acid (KA) and picolinic acid (Pic) are considered as neuroprotectants, whereas 3-hydroxykynurenine (HK) and quinolinic acid (QA) have neuroexcitatory effects (Figure 1).
 These kynurenines are suggested to be involved in the pathogenesis of some neurodegenerative and neuropsychiatric diseases (2).

 The CSF levels of neuroprotective kynurenines, KA and HK, show no change (KA) or decrease (HK) with age, whereas the neurotoxic kynurenine, QA, in CSF shows a remarkably strong positive associations with age, but also with markers of neuroinflammation, like neopterin and KTR.
 These age-related changes may be associated with increasing incidence of neurodegenerative diseases with age (3).

 Performance of the assay